Red (Taylor Swift album): Songs

 "Everything Has Changed", a duet with Sheeran, is a mid-tempo acoustic guitar-led ballad that incorporates deep bass drums.
 Perone commented that the song's arrangement is similar to the music from Swift's debut album, using "a high degree of syncopation" at the sixteenth note level.
 In the song, Swift and Sheeran sing about the beginnings of a new romance, alternating their lead vocals in the verses.
 Swift was inspired to write "Starlight" by the teenage romance of Ethel Kennedy and Robert F. Kennedy.
 In the lyrics, Swift's character reminisces about meeting her lover one evening in the "summer of '45" and how they intruded a "yacht club party" and danced "like [they] were made of starlight".
 Containing an electric guitar solo, "Starlight" is a dance-pop song that Perone deemed "vaguely contemporary country pop in nature".
 In the closing track of the standard edition, "Begin Again", Swift's character explores how a newfound love interest differs from her ex-lovers, giving her hopes of a new romance.
 According to Perone, that the genre-spanning Red concludes with a country ballad confirms country music as an integral part of Swift's musical identity.

-The deluxe edition of Red includes the extra original songs "The Moment I Knew", "Come Back ...
-Be Here", and "Girl at Home"; original demo recordings of "Treacherous" and "Red"; and an acoustic version of "State of Grace".
-"The Moment I Knew" is a somber pop-rock piano ballad, and its lyrics are about a woman celebrating her birthday party without her boyfriend, which makes her realize that the relationship was failing.
-The 2000s-adult-contemporary-oriented "Come Back...
-Be Here" has lyrics about a long-distance relationship with few chances to endure.
-"Girl at Home", a song combining country with 1980s music elements, details a woman's contempt for a flirtatious man who is in a relationship with another woman.
+The deluxe edition of Red includes three extra original songs: "The Moment I Knew", "Come Back ...
+Be Here", and "Girl at Home"; demo recordings of "Treacherous" and "Red"; and an acoustic version of "State of Grace".
+"The Moment I Knew" is a somber pop-rock piano ballad; its lyrics were inspired by Swift's 21st birthday: her narrator realizes that the relationship is coming to an end when she keeps staring at the door, hoping her boyfriend would appear to celebrate her birthday party, but he never comes.
+"Come Back...
+Be Here", with a 2000s adult-contemporary-oriented sound, has lyrics about a long-distance relationship with few chances to endure.
+"Girl at Home", a 1980s-styled folk-pop song with elements of electronic music and country, details a woman's contempt for a flirtatious man who is in a relationship with another woman.